aehasan/CS125QuizPrepSpring21/week3/QuizPrep.md

 # Conceptual Overview
 **The Conceptual Overview is much shorter this week.
-There is not much content to memorize however it is important you practice**
+Moving forward there will be little conceptual overview and more conceptual questions.
+You should review the CS 125 daily lessons**
 <br></br>
 ## Multi-DimensionalArrays
 Multi-Dimensional arrays are a cool new way to store data.
 They are initialized is followed: